wbushey/wbushey.github.io/_posts/2009-10-31-ive-got-one-word-for-you-minnesota-plastics.md

 ---
-title: 'I&#8217;ve Got One Word For You Minnesota, Plastics!'
+title: 'I've Got One Word For You Minnesota, Plastics!'
 author: bill
 excerpt: An economic argument for why Minnesota should jump start a sustainable polymers industry.
 layout: post